Create versatile page templates, part 1

 Each of the classes in this example are small, usually only setting one css property to minimize collisions across classes.

-If you are using the main branch of the training guides repository to follow along, the classes should already exist.
+If you are using the main branch of the Training guides repository to follow along, the classes should already exist.

 1. Add a new class called ComponentStyleTagHelperto the ~/Features/Shared/Helpers/TagHelpers folder.

 2. Inherit from the .NET TagHelper class, and decorate it with the HtmlTargetElement attribute to set its element name to tg-component-style.
+Acquire an IComponentStyleEnumService object through dependency injection.

 C#